 Inventory levels shift up and down seasonally, so this graph (now) looks at changes in average inventory over a 12 month period.
-We are seeing different trends in inventory levels by price range with the most notable changes being the 51% decline in inventory levels between \$200K and \$300K, the 44% decline in the under \$200K of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would take less than one month (!!) to go through the under \$200K and under \$300K inventory.
+We are now only seeing slightly different trends in inventory levels between different price ranges.
+All prices ranges shown above have seen a 35% to 45% decline in inventory levels over the past number of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would take less than one month (!!) to go through the inventory under \$400K.
 Many consider a six month supply to be a balance between buyers and sellers.

-With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in some price ranges in our local real estate market.
-The graph above illustrates that while it would take around three months to sell all of the homes currently for sale over \$400K if the same number
+With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in most price ranges in our local real estate market.
+The graph above illustrates that while it would take about two and a half months to sell all of the homes currently for sale over \$400K if the same

 For six of the past seven years we have seen right around 80 sales per year of lots of less than an acre in Harrisonburg and Rockingham County.
 In 2020, that annual pace of sales increased a good bit to 108 sales of building lots.
-Despite that increase in the number of lot sales, the median sales price for those lots declined slightly to
+Despite that increase in the number of lot sales, the median sales price for those lots declined slightly to aspects of this "median price per acre" calculation are affected by which parcels actually sell in a given year.
+The increase in buyer demand over the past 10 years has not seemed to have created any significant upward lifting pressure on values to date.

 \$69,450.
 That decline is likely a result of which particular lots sold, not necessarily an indication that all lots are selling at lower prices now than they were a year ago.
-We have now seen over 100 lot sales in 2021, which means this will likely be the strongest year of lot sales in the past decade.
+We have now seen over 125 lot sales in 2021, which means this will be the strongest year of lot sales in the past decade.